► The best electric cars 2019

 ► Our guide to the UK's best EVs

 ► Battery cars, plugs-ins and more

-But look past the steeper initial purchase price, and savings beckon.
-Your ongoing fuel bills are likely to be dramatically lower if you take the plunge and go for an EV and you'll never have to visit a petrol forecourt again.
-You can even charge up your electric car wirelessly now; BMW launched inductive charging (see below) in summer 2018 and you can read more about it in our handy explainer here.
+Look past the currently steeper initial purchase price, and rich savings beckon from the moment you buy an electric car.
+Your ongoing fuel bills are likely to be dramatically lower if you take the plunge and go for an EV and you'll likely never have to visit a petrol forecourt again.
+You can even charge up your electric car wirelessly now; BMW launched inductive charging in 2018 and you can read more about it in our handy explainer here.

 - Nissan Leaf